 The Poisot family own vineyards in Romanee-Saint-Vivant, Corton-Bressandes, Corton Charlemagne and in Pernand-Vergelesses – these vineyards is a part of the heritage from the Louis Latour domaine – see further info about Domaine Poisot

 The Corton-Charlemagne from Domaine Poisot is a quite forward and charming Charlie . the bouquet is quite open with white orchard fruits, acacia and a lovely chalky mineralic base.
 On the palate pure yellow fruit with a very fine density and a long quite rich finish.
 The fruit is deep and quite dense – old vines, average age is 50 years.
 It’s quite accessible for a Corton-Charlemagne, and with a lovely expression of the terroir and the vintage.
-This is not a big and tough Charlie, but a charming quite approcable wine – lovely by my standards.… Read the full article →
+This is not a big and tough Charlie, but a charming quite approcable wine – lovely by my standards.

 The Corton-Bressandes 2009 from Domaine Poisot is a true Corton – powerful and serious – but not without charm.
 The bouquet offer quite complex red berry notes – cherries and forest berries.
 The fruit is quite expressive sweet and pure.
 On the palate fine concentration and weight, but with a slightly more serious character …. the fruit is quite tight and pure and the tannins are quite powerful in the finish.
-Really like the fruit in this wine, however it will need quite some time to resolve the tannins in the finish – so have patience – as always with Corton.… Read the full article →
+Really like the fruit in this wine, however it will need quite some time to resolve the tannins in the finish – so have patience – as always with Corton.
+What can I say – A classic expression of the Corton terroir with a very good aging potential – a fine first vintage from Remi Poisot.

 The Romanee-Saint-Vivant 2009 from Domaine Poisot is a refined and lovely wine.
 The bouquet is currently slightly closed (perhaps due to recent transport) but gradually showing more and more red fruit – cherries, raspberries – with hints of oak, coffee, liquorice and plum.
 On the palate beautiful refined red fruit – pure, deep and quite cool for the vintage – with a very fine and transparent expression of terroir.
-The midpalate concentration is fine with a tight and very pure expression of pinot fruit.… Read the full article →
+The midpalate concentration is fine with a tight and very pure expression of pinot fruit.
+The style is quite classical and pure with a very fine expression of the terroir.
+A refined and very impressive first effort from Remy Poisot.
+Looking forward to taste the next vintages from this new exiting producer.

 It’s rare to see new producers or owners on the big grand crus in Vosne Romanee, but during my work on the articles about Romanee-Saint-Vivant vineyard I discovered a new and for me unknown producer on this fine vineyard – Domaine Poisot.